dfrnt-labs/terminusdb-docs-static/src/app/docs/cookbook-taxonomy-inheritance/page.md

 We believe that human agency can be improved by offering generic, highly performant and accurate platforms for rapid digital innovation.

-All images are generated via the dfrnt.com data product builder.
+All images were generated via the dfrnt.com data product builder.

 {% figure src="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*V1qW8MHyao1Gk2UmSqoYrw.png" alt="Visualisation showing how SKUs are connected through a product taxonomy.
 This is a narrow set, supporting the example where some record properties get inherited through the classes of the taxonomy." caption="Visualisation showing how SKUs are connected through a product taxonomy.
 This is a narrow set, supporting the example where some record properties get inherited through the classes of the taxonomy." %}
-{% Learn how to get TerminusDB set up in your project in under thirty minutes %}
+{% /figure %}

 It is crucial to have generic problem-solving capabilities at hand.
 We believe digital exoskeletons is an apt term for what we provide, let us know in the comments below what you think of as more approachable terms!